|

 He started with the ukulele and by the 4th grade; he had won his first

 talent show.
-All through his formative years, he sang whenever the
+All through his formative years, he sang whenever the opportunity

-age of 18, Jerry has gone on to establish himself as a singer and song
+first solo professional gig at the age of 18, Jerry has gone on to

-writer.
-After a few years of playing the clubs in Honolulu and a brief
+establish himself as a singer and song writer.
+After a few years of playing

-stint in California, he returned home to team up with Robert Beaumont
+returned home to team up with Robert Beaumont in late 1974 to form the

-in1974 to form the group Olomana.
-He helped to
+group Olomana.
+He helped to create a unique and

-create a unique and easily recognizable musical style, blending Hawaiian
+easily recognizable musical style, blending Hawaiian music with

-symphony, The Honolulu City Ballet and The Hawaii Youth Symphony.
+Honolulu City Ballet and The Hawaii Youth Symphony.

 His work has been recognized by the Hawai’i musical community with numerous